melissamonk-NOAA/Vermilion_2021/doc/north.md

 two hooks and one line per angler.
 There is no size limit in the recreational fishery for vermilion rockfish.

 California also began spatial management, including area closures, and depth restrictions for the recreational fleet in 2000.
 In general, the recreational season north of Point Conception extends from April to December, and south of Point Conception from March to December.
 In the area that vermilion rockfish are most commonly landed, from Monterey to Morro Bay, the maximum depth open to recreational fishing has been between 30 and 40 fathoms until 2017.
 In 2017 the depth restrictions were eased by 10 fathoms, opening up fishing depths along the central California coast that had not been open consistently since 2002.
-In both 2017 and 2018, the deepest 10 fathoms was closed prior to the prescribed season in December due to high by-catch rates of yelloweye rockfish, one of two rockfish species that are still overfished.
+In both 2017 and 2018, the deepest 10 fathoms was closed prior to the prescribed season in December due to high by-catch rates of yelloweye rockfish, which is still overfished.
 A full history of the recreational regulations relating to the spatial management of the fleet can be found frog.

 Beginning on January 1, 2021 CDFW implemented a five-fish sub-bag limit for `vermilionvermilion rockfish rockfish that is not accounted for in this stock assessment.

 **Cowcod Conservation Areas (CCA)**
 In 2001, two area closures [“Cowcod Conservation Areas”](https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=36132&inline) were implemented to reduce fishing mortality of cowcod, originally prohibiting bottom-fishing deeper than 20 fm.
 Effective 2019, retention of nearshore and shelf rockfish (excluding cowcod) is allowed in depths shallower than 40 fm.
 The larger of the two areas (CCA West) is a 4200 square mile area west of Santa Catalina and San Clemente Islands.
 A smaller area (CCA East) is about 40 miles offshore of San Diego, and covers about 100 square miles.